chetan096/nagp-covid19/README.md

 Assumptions:

   1.Only one admin is there for managing the application.
-  2. In memory web api will not store added news.
+  2. In memory web api will not store added news on refresh.

 Admin login creds: